 All students will complete and provide required immunization data through Castle Branch, Northland College's tracking system for compliance.
-For accurate and current information regarding cost and requirements for data tracking visit Cost Estimates and Tracking Requirements.
+For accurate and current information regarding requirements for data tracking visit Tracking Requirements.
+Costs per vaccination vary per provider.

 In order to assure proper infection control, infectious/contagious diseases may require the student be removed from his/her clinical assignment until he/she is determined by a physician to be non-infectious.
 Conditions that may require removal from the clinical assignment may include, but are not limited to the following: